chsasank/frontend-roadmap/npm.md

 found 0 vulnerabilities
 ```

 Note the creation of package-lock.json.
+It is there to allow reproduction of exact builds.
 Also see how dependencies is added to package.json

 ```
 $ ls